EU updates automatic exchange of information protocols with Monaco and others

 Is a global wealth tax inevitable ?

 The prospect of a global wealth tax is unlikely during the Trump administration.
-However, the OECD, which appears to have adopted an overtly Euro-leftist political agenda, is likely to continue working on the mechanisms to put in place global wealth tax, albeit in a way that is aimed at not antagonising the current U.S. administration.
+However, the OECD, which appears to have adopted an overtly political agenda, is likely to continue working on the mechanisms to put in place global wealth tax, albeit in a way that is aimed at not antagonising the current U.S. administration.